-Another unconventional, but revealing example comes from the world of spiritual practices.
-Maharishi Mahesh Yogi introduced transcendental meditation in the 1950s as a mental calming and spiritual development practice (Alexander, Boyer, & Alexander, 1987).
+Another unconventional but revealing example comes from the world of spiritual practices.
+Maharishi Mahesh Yogi introduced transcendental meditation in the 1950s as a mental calming and spiritual development practice (Alexander, Boyer, and Alexander 1987).
 The first tests of the physiological effects of TM were conducted in the early 1970s by Herbert Benson and his associates at the Harvard Medical School (Benson and associates 1975).
 Since then, the transcendental meditation movement has gained traction throughout the Western world, with practitioners using it to reduce anxiety, improve health, and achieve a heightened level of spirituality.
 Hundreds of academic tests of the effects of transcendental meditation have yielded mixed results.
-A consensus has developed that regular practice can have benefits for stress/anxiety relief, modest benefits for cardiovascular health, and can be prescribed for hypertension (see, e.g., Bai et al. 2015; MacLean et al. 1997; Zamarra et al. 1996), though its benefits do not typically exceed those of other relaxation techniques or regular exercise.
-This medical support, while mixed, has helped to legitimize and expand the popularity of a practice that once appealed in the West only to a small population of counter-cultural young people.
+A consensus has developed that regular practice can have benefits for relief of stress and anxiety and for cardiovascular health, and can be prescribed for hypertension (see, e.g., Bai et al. 2015; MacLean et al. 1997; Zamarra et al. 1996), though its benefits do not typically exceed those of other relaxation techniques or regular exercise.
+This medical support, while mixed, has helped to legitimize and expand the popularity of a practice that once appealed in the West only to a small segment of counter-cultural young people.

 Refinements and Formalizations.
 Many industrial knowledge structures have been subjected to deeper scrutiny by university researchers, leading to improved practices.
-Less developed knowledge structures may give way to academically generated refinements when practical problems develop.
+Less developed knowledge structures may give way to academically generated refinements when practical problems develop or persist.
 For example, frameworks and methods for separating compounds developed in university laboratories when it became clear that batch processing used in industry could not provide the quality or efficiency that would be desirable for many bulk goods.
 In some cases, these separations require total purification, as in electrolysis refining of bauxite ore for aluminum.
 In other cases, the separation process splits mixtures into other more valuable mixtures, as in crude oil refinery.
-Different techniques are suitable depending on differences in chemical properties or physical properties such as shape, mass, density or chemical affinity (Wilson, Adland, & Cooke 2000).
-Today dozens of separation techniques exist, and most were developed in university laboratories.
+Different techniques are suitable, depending on differences in chemical properties or physical properties such as shape, mass, density, or chemical affinity (Wilson, Adland, and Cooke 2000).
+Today, dozens of separation techniques exist, and most were developed in university laboratories.

 Refinements of social knowledge structures may be less common, but they can be equally transformational.
 The evolution of user- (or human-) centered design (UCD) provides an example of the interplay of an early influential idea from industry and its refinement and formalization by academic researchers.
 In UCD the needs, wants, and limitations of end users are given centrality at each stage of the design process.
 The first seminal paper on the topic, by IBM engineers John D. Gould and Clayton Lewis (1985), identified several elements of user-centered design that remain central: early and continual focus on users; empirical measurement of usage; and iterative design whereby the product or system is developed, modified, tested, modified again, and tested again.
 Subsequent work by academic researchers led to elaboration of methods for understanding users, for prototyping, and for validating design.
-Affinity diagrams (compilations of user insights), personas, mental models, and use scenarios have been identified by academic researchers as valuable methods for probing the minds and practices of users (Wallach & Scholz 2012).
+Affinity diagrams (compilations of user insights), personas, mental models, and use scenarios have been identified by academic researchers as valuable methods for probing the minds and practices of users (Wallach and Scholz 2012).
 The underlying ideas of UCD have been expanded well beyond their original focus on human-software interface to encompass a wide variety of products, processes, and organizational systems.